 If a borrower pays using a check that bounces, the student loan servicer could charge a returned-check fee.

 Loan Collection Fees

-Private student loan companies may charge even higher loan collection fees—and the loans will usually go into default as soon as you miss a payment.
+Private student loan companies may charge even higher loan collection fees.
+Generally private student loans also enter default sooner than federal student loans.
 The default period is described in the loan contract.